Davis Polk’s Special Counsel for Pro Bono. Oversees our broad array of pro bono cases and initiatives. Former litigation partner.

-Working closely with our Pro Bono Committee, she guides our strategy to enhance and expand its overall pro bono program.
+With our Pro Bono Committee, Sharon guides our strategy to enhance and expand our pro bono program.
 She also works closely with individual associates and supervises a variety of matters ranging from wrongful conviction, criminal appeals, immigration, education, domestic violence and family law matters.

 - summa cum laude